Wildlife on Mercer Island

 If you encounter a coyote, the Department of Fish and Wildlife encourages you to "haze" it by jingling keys, making loud noises, yelling, etc.

-Why have we been hearing about coyotes on the Island lately?
+Why am I hearing about coyotes on the Island?

-The City began gathering reports of coyote sightings and interactions while communicating with two agencies responsible for wildlife in Washington State: the Department of Fish and Wildlife and the United States Department of Agriculture’s Wildlife Services Division.
+The City gathers reports of coyote sightings and interactions and communicates with two agencies responsible for wildlife in Washington State: the Department of Fish and Wildlife and the United States Department of Agriculture’s Wildlife Services Division.

 Please see the following sections for more information and what Islanders should know about these animals.

-Should I expect to see or come in contact with a coyote now?
+Should I expect to see or come in contact with a coyote?

-The expert from the USDA continues to affirm that it’s unlikely most Islanders will see a coyote.
+The USDA reports it’s unlikely most Islanders will see a coyote.
 Coyotes tend to be active at night and are naturally afraid of people.

 The Washington State Department of Fish and Wildlife reports that coyote attacks near or on humans are extremely rare.
 However, human activity plays a part in increasing these behaviors: